PRIV00/quikcsv/README.md

 # QuikCSV
 Python package for quickly creating temporary csv files to help with testing.
 The CSV file exists in memory only so you can create files on the fly without needing to cleanup or delete files later.
+No need to use with statements or close resources, that is taken care of.

 ## Installation